GoTolstoy/tolstoy-toly-kb/products/play/faq/troubleshooting/account-troubleshooting/resolving-admin-restrictions-when-joining-slack.md

 ## Resolving Admin Restrictions When Joining Slack

-If you encounter admin restrictions when trying to join Slack, there are a couple of steps you can take to resolve the issue.
-First, try using a different email address, such as a personal one, to see if that bypasses the restriction.
-If the problem persists, you should consult your Slack admin to approve the necessary permissions.
-This will ensure that you have the appropriate access to join the Slack workspace.
+If you encounter admin restrictions when trying to join Slack, it means that your access is being limited by the administrative settings of the Slack workspace.
+To resolve this issue, you should consult your Slack admin.
+The Slack admin has the authority to approve permissions and can grant you the necessary access to accept invitations and join the workspace.
+Make sure to provide any relevant details to the admin to expedite the process.